 Based on these sections, overtime is any work done outside the hours stated in the employment contract.
 However, the hours in the contract are subject to the restrictions outlined in Section 60A(1), which now includes limits such as not working more than 5 consecutive hours without a 30-minute leisure break and not exceeding 45 hours in a week.

-How to determine when employees are entitled to overtime payments?
+How do you determine when employees are entitled to overtime payments?

 Employees on a monthly wage are entitled to overtime payments in the following situations, along with the respective formulas/rates: